discoproject/disco/doc/howto/worker.rst

    Report a fatal error to the master.

    The worker can send an `FATAL` message, with a payload containig the error message as a string.
-See the information above for the `END` message.
+This message will terminate the entire job.
+See also the information above for the `END` message.

 Messages from Disco to the Worker
 =================================